GIScience/oshdb/README.md

 ### Data Model

-The OSHDB uses it's own binary data format that encapsulates the OSM history data available from [planet.osm.org](https://planet.osm.org/) and is optimized for efficiently storage and access to the history data.
+The OSHDB uses it's own binary data format that encapsulates the OSM history data available from [planet.osm.org](https://planet.osm.org/) and is optimized for efficient storage and access to the history data.
 In order to allow parallelized data processing, the OSHDB data model also includes a data partitioning scheme.

 [![schematic overview of the OSHDB data model](documentation/manual/data-model.svg)](documentation/manual/data-model.md)